-The most recent Voter List shall be made available to all citizens of the Cherokee Nation, subject to the provisions of the Cherokee Nation Freedom of Information Act.
-The Voter List shall be made available on paper, computer diskette, gummed labels, electronically, or any other method available.
+The most recent Voter List shall be made available to all Ccitizens of the Cherokee Nation, subject to the provisions of the Cherokee Nation Freedom of Information Act.
+The Voter List shall be made available on paper, CDcomputer diskette, mailing gummed labels, electronically, or any other method available.
 The Election Commission may charge a nominal fee to cover the costs of duplication of the Voter List, provided that the Voter List shall be subject to inspection free of charge during the business hours of the Election Commission.

-CHAPTER 4 Qualifications of and Filing by Candidates
+Qualifications of and Filing by Candidates